-As an architectural design professional, your role is to work with both clients and contractors to create the structures you’ve designed.
+As an architect, your role is to work with both clients and contractors to create the structures you’ve designed.
 However, this can leave architects open to liability claims and lawsuits from either party.
 With this increased risk, don’t let your business topple because you didn’t have the right coverage in place to protect it.

 Architects need professional liability insurance coverage.